ayunovrizqa/imovix/README.md

 This is the source code to iMovix, your ultimate video streaming experience.

 # 🎬 What is NFLIX?
-iMovix is a video streaming platform that showcases video content from various third-party sources within a user-friendly and visually appealing interface.
+is a video streaming platform that showcases video content from various third-party sources within a user-friendly and visually appealing interface.

 # 🌟Features
 Clean and straightforward design - focused solely on the content you want.
 Responsive for both mobile and web.
 Built with React, Vite, and SCSS for a modern and responsive user interface.

-# 🌿 Philosophy
-iMovix is designed to be straightforward and user-centric.
-We focus on providing essential features that are polished to perfection.
-Our goal is to create a lightweight streaming platform that prioritizes simplicity and usability.

 All content is sourced from third-party providers, with client-side scraping ensuring that no media files are stored on our servers.
 Videos are streamed directly from the original sources.